 Focus Keyword in the First Paragraph

 Google crawls your website pages from top to bottom, so including the focus keyword in the first paragraph is a good practice that indicates to the search engine that your content should be ranked for that particular focus keyword.
-In fact, the focus keyword should be included in the first 100 words for maximum effect.
+In fact, the focus keyword should also be included in the last 100 words for maximum effect.

-Short URL Good URL
+Short URL is Good URL

 Add Internal Links